o-k-a-y/Gmail-CLI-Python/README.md

 # Gmail-CLI-Python
-Gmail API CLI implemented with Python.
+Gmail CLI implemented with Python using the Gmail API.